 When you arrive at the showgrounds it is important to first unload your equine partner and get them settled into their stall with water and hay, this allows them to become comfortable with the new surroundings.
 Next all tack and equipment will need to be unloaded in an organized way.

-Oftentimes I will rent a “tack stall” to store away all my things while I am at competition.
+Oftentimes I will rent a “tack stall” to store away all my things while I am at the competition.
 A lock and chain will also be used in this case to keep my equipment safe while I am not there.
 The day before I compete at the new venue I will always hack around the property to get my horse comfortable with the new surroundings.

 At the end of each night always clean up your area and reorganize everything so it will be ready for the next morning.
 Lastly, always keep a positive and uplifting attitude towards other competitors while competing as it can oftentimes become stressful, and in the end, you are all in it together!
 Happy horse showing!